2.0 Strategic Operational Planning

 • New metrics were developed in support of the Administration and Finance Strategic Plan and the NMSU Vision 2020 Plan.

-• F S conducts an internal budget process with annual hearings.
+• FS conducts an internal budget process with annual hearings.

 2.6-Sightline-Aligning Investments-For In Text on Website

 NMSU Facilities and Services implemented an internal budget process five years ago.
 We request that each unit prepare a budget cut scenario, typically at the 1% and 3% level; this year we requested a 5% scenario to align with the university budget reduction initiative.
 Each unit may then request money for new initiatives although this is not a requirement.
-We set aside a half‐day for budget hearings and each unit presents their business case at an open session that anyone may attend.
+We set aside a half‐day for “ budget hearings” and each unit presents their business case at an open session that anyone may attend.
 43 We reallocate resources to keep pace with changing trends through this process.
 We have added staff at Environmental Health and Safety while reducing where we were a little overstaffed in Facility Operations, and we have been able to reduce staff in the grounds and custodial departments through the purchase of new equipment.

 Back to Top